Current state of the Pacific and Indian oceans

 Equatorial cloudiness near the Date Line typically increases during El Niño (negative OLR anomalies) and decreases during La Niña (positive OLR anomalies).

-Trade winds for the 5 days ending 13 January were near average across the central and eastern equatorial Pacific, and slightly stronger than average across the western equatorial Pacific.
+Trade winds for the 5 days ending 11 March were near average across the equatorial Pacific.

 During La Niña events, there is a sustained strengthening of the trade winds across much of the tropical Pacific, while during El Niño events there is a sustained weakening, or even reversal, of the trade winds.

-Sea surface temperature (SST) anomalies for December show SSTs were cooler than average in the central and eastern tropical Pacific Ocean and across large areas of the Pacific south of the equator and east of 110°W (i.e. the area to the west of South America).
-Generally weak warm anomalies were present across most of the remainder of the South Pacific, most of the western Pacific, and parts of the mid-latitudes of the North Pacific.
-Areas of stronger warm anomalies in excess of two degrees above average were observed between southeastern Australia and New Zealand.
+Sea surface temperature (SST) anomalies for February show SSTs were cooler than average in the central and eastern tropical Pacific Ocean.
+Warm anomalies were present across most of the South Pacific south of around 30°S, around the Maritime Continent and across the Philippine Sea, and in parts of the mid-latitudes of the North Pacific.

 Sustained positive values of the SOI above +7 typically indicate La Niña while sustained negative values below −7 typically indicate El Niño.
 Values between +7 and −7 generally indicate neutral conditions.